petermantop/DailyWordArticle/Readme.md

 ## Problem Statement

 This project delivers a Python-based RESTful service that fetches the daily word from Wordsmith's RSS feed, uses OpenAI to generate a compact article, and caches that generated result so it can be served efficiently throughout the day.
-The service is intentionally small in product scope but structured like a production-ready backend so it can demonstrate clear modularity, testability, daily refresh behavior, and upgrade paths.
+The service keeps the product scope focused while using a modular backend structure that is easier to test, maintain, and extend.

 ## Why This Project Fits The Challenge